ubc-lib-geo/Data-Normalization-Classification/Content/Comparison.md

 ## Systemic Racism in Canadian Policing

-However, the disparity between races is actually greater in Canada than the United States.
+The disparity between races is greater in Canada than the United States for both Black and Indigenous people.
 To show this, we can divide the black and indigenous rates for each country by the white rate (ie. Normalizing again).
-This will tell us how many times more likely a black or indigenous individual is to be killed by the police than a white individual in each country.
-We can see that Indigenous and Black Canadians are 6.3 and 4.4 times more likely to be killed by police than a White Canadian.
-These disparities are higher than in the US.
+This will tell us how many times more likely a Black or Indigenous individual is to be a victim than a white individual in each country.
+We can see that Indigenous and Black Canadians are 11 and 4 times more likely to be killed by police than a White Canadian respectively.

 <div style="overflow: hidden;
   padding-top: 56.25%;